-- Save Scenario to save a scenario after a user works on the scenario.
-Only the input information for the scenario tool interfaces will be saved.
-When the user performs the FEST-C tool actions, generated files are always saved under different directories, described in Section 2. - Delete Scenario to delete a scenario.
+- Delete Scenario to delete a scenario.
 This is also run as a background submission and can take some time.
 All directories and subdirectories for that scenario are deleted completely. - Exit to exit the FEST-C interface.
 You will be asked if you want to save the scenario you were working on before exiting the tool.

 The action performed by making a selection under the File menu (e.g., copy, create, delete) is executed by a script file through the queue job.
 The script and log files are stored under the \${FESTC_HOME}/epic/scenarios/scenariosInfo/logs directory.
-Users should check the log files under the directory to make sure that the selection action has been completely correctly.
+Users should check the log files under the directory to make sure that the selected action completely correctly.